ickb/proposal/README.md

 On one side in the beginning the service offered by the Periphery Layer will be directly managed by me.
 This could even work in the long term as it's still decentralized as anyone can write a bot to arbitrage between the Inner Protocol and the CKB/CKB++ market.
 To be even more decentralized a third party can design a totally independent system to interface users and the Inner Protocol, as the Inner Protocol is totally independent from me.

-On the other side in the long term the DAO could happen similarly to [GenesysGo](https://genesysgo.medium.com/the-comprehensive-guide-to-genesysgo-and-the-shdw-ido-278b90d3186c), but would carry a big development overhead and it's something that should be developed at a later time.
+On the other side in the long term the DAO could happen similarly to [GenesysGo](https://genesysgo.medium.com/the-comprehensive-guide-to-genesysgo-and-the-shdw-ido-278b90d3186c), but would carry a big development overhead and it's something that can only be developed at a later time.

 ## Road-Map & Incentives